Heart Tumors Before Birth May Signal Tuberous Sclerosis

 Sleep deprivation is a real risk.
 Planning shifts and extra support isnβt βextra,β itβs safety.

-This study looked at how epilepsy affects pregnancy and delivery outcomes in women with epilepsy (WWE) compared to women without epilepsy.
+This study looked at pregnancy outcomes in women with intellectual disabilities in California.